comunica/comunica-feature-link-traversal/packages/actor-context-preprocess-set-seed-sources-quadpattern-iris/README.md

 ### Config Parameters

-* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractSubjects`: If IRIs should be extracted from subject positions.
+* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractSubjects`: If IRIs should be extracted from subject positions. (default `true`)
-* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractPredicates`: If IRIs should be extracted from predicate positions.
+* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractPredicates`: If IRIs should be extracted from predicate positions. (default `false`)
-* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractObjects`: If IRIs should be extracted from object positions.
+* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractObjects`: If IRIs should be extracted from object positions. (default `true`)
-* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractGraphs`: If IRIs should be extracted from graph positions.
+* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractGraphs`: If IRIs should be extracted from graph positions. (default `true`)
+* `cacpsssqi:Actor/ContextPreprocess/SetSeedSourcesQuadpatternIris#extractVocabIris`: If object IRIs should be extracted if the predicate is rdf:type. (default `false`)